TKL01/Teltonika-GPS-forwarding-via-HTTP-for-ROS2/README.md

 pip install pynmea2
 ```
 ### 1.)
 Build from source:
-Put the files inside a ros workspace, in the src folder:
+Put the files inside a ros workspace, in the src folder **OR** just create a new folder and inside the folder create another one called src and clone the repo:
 ```bash
 git clone https://github.com/TKL01/Teltonika-GPS-forwarding-via-HTTP-for-ROS2.git
 ```